UofT-HPRC/fpga-bpf/README.md

 This repo does two things: moves all the stuff over to the UofT-HPRC git, and lets me reorganize everything properly.

+Extensions of this work are also available in the extensions directory.
+This includes:
+FFIVE, a project that incorporates FFShark to build a 100Gbps VXLAN connected firewall An extension that resolves the packet reordering issues with this project An extension that integrates FFShark with the GUI Wireshark

 All ASCII diagrams drawn using ASCIIflow: http://stable.ascii-flow.appspot.com/#Draw